Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 Now generate and set that locales.
 Note that previously the command `loadkeys` was used to load the keyboard layout, but that configuration was lost when the live system exited.
 To make it persistent `localectl` has to be used.

-Also, keep in mind that what `set-locale` actualy does, is add the text passed as an argument, to the file `/etc/locale.conf`, the text has to be one of the uncommented lines from the previous step, in this case `pt_PT-UTF-8` will be used.
+Also, keep in mind that what `set-locale` actually does, is add the text passed as an argument, to the file `/etc/locale.conf`, the text has to be one of the uncommented lines from the previous step, in this case `pt_PT-UTF-8` will be used.
 List functions are also available within `localectl`.

 <pre>